awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. Choose **Add inline policy** and then select the **JSON** tab\.

-1. Replace the existing policy with the following, and specify the ARNs of the KMS keys\.
+1. Replace the existing policy with the following, and specify the ARN of the KMS key that was used to encrypt the source volumes and that was shared with you by the source account in Step 2\.
+**Note**
+If you are copying from multiple source accounts, then you must specify the corresponding KMS key ARN from each source account\.

    ```
    {